 We are proud to be one of the first chambers to have signed up to this scheme.

 Pro Bono Work

 Members of Chambers regularly undertake pro bono work, including via Advocate and the Free Representation Unit.
-Landmark Chambers was awarded the title of ‘Bronze Circle Pro Bono Patron’ by Advocate in 2018.
+Landmark Chambers was awarded the title of ‘Bronze Circle Pro Bono Patron’ by Advocate in 2018 and 2019.